 It has bentonite, charcoal and salicylic acid which control acne and breakouts.
 Plus it has extracts of tomato, aloe, watermelon, pumpkin and chamomile.
 And no it’s not like putting vegetables on your face!
 It does well to calm skin and reduce breakouts.

-It has green tea extracts that are soothing.
-And it has extracts of white lotus, tangerine, grapefruit, orchid, bergamot and orange.
-It reduces the appearance of large pores so well.
+It has green tea extracts that are soothing; and you’ll find extracts of white lotus, tangerine, grapefruit, orchid, bergamot and orange in there too.
+Everything works in harmony to reduce the appearance of large pores.

 Before Using Face Masks for Sensitive Skin

 Always patch test your mask before applying it to your face.